 Long Lasting Medical Computers

-A nurse or physician is often closely tied to their computer on wheels setup while they look after their patients.
+A nurse or physician is often closely tied to their battery-powered medical computer setup while they look after their patients.
 That makes perfect sense when you consider these computers house the EHR records staff members use to reference and store important notes.
 That said, the last thing a caregiver wants is to have that device unexpectedly shut down due to a drained battery.
 Medical computers designed to last an entire shift or more are an ideal solution for facilities hoping to eliminate any inefficiencies in how they look after their patients.

 A battery powered computer, especially one with hot-swappable batteries that can be changed without powering down the device, provides multiple shifts' worth of power, eliminating the possibility of a sudden shutdown that would otherwise leave your staff without the notes they need to care for a patient.